refrigerator18/3D_Airport_Departures/readme.md

-# Live 3D Flight Departures Map
+# Live 3D Flight Map
 ## About
 This projects visualizes the last 48 hours of airplane departures on a 3D interactive globe.
 This project was made with WebGL (ThreeJS), Javascript, HTML/CSS, airport data, and live airplane data via an API.